-It rubbed off a home.
-“Are you really running today?” has become “Have you run yet?”
+It rubbed off at home too.
+“Are you really running today?” became “Have you run yet?”

 Out of the house it’s worse.

-Being found by a group or like minded runners the Night Ninjas just compounded matters.
-The 5 people I spent the most time with all ran most if not everyday, had 5 inch shorts and snuck out at night for runs.
-Someone mentions a 50k run and every one goes “You’re nuts.
-What time do we start?”.
+Being found by a group or like minded runners, the Night Ninjas, just compounded matters.
+The 5 people I spent the most time with all ran most, if not everyday, had 5 inch shorts and snuck out at night for runs.
+When someone mentions a 50k run, every one goes “You’re nuts.
+What time do we start?”